Famous Since 1924

-When you are in the Mississippi Delta, everyone should take a trip to the Grand Daddy of Mississippi barbecue, Abe's Bar-B-Q in Clarksdale.
+When you are in the Mississippi Delta, everyone should take a trip to the Grand Daddy of Mississippi Barbecue, Abe's Bar-B-Q in Clarksdale.
 Pecan-Smoked goodness smothered in a family tradition since 1924.
-Abe's Bar-B-Q has seen the progress and changes over the years happening just looking out their big front window on the world at The Crossroads.
+Abe's Bar-B-Q is the oldest continuously operated BBQ Joint in the State.
+These fine folks have seen the progress and changes happening over the years just looking out their big front window on the world at The Crossroads.

 Abe's Bar-B-Q was originally named the "Bungalow Inn" and was located at 4th and Florida in Clarksdale, founded by Abraham Davis.
 After World War I, the restaurant moved to its present location at the famous Crossroads of Highways 61 and 49.
 In 1960, owner Pat Davis, Sr. renamed his place after his father Abraham and now this bar-b-q drive in is know as Abe's Bar-B-Q. It is here at the Crossroads where they share their fame with the Legendary Bluesman Robert Johnson.
 There is ample reading available to learn the story, now that nearly all available knowledge is delivered to us on a smart phone or computer.
 You will quickly realize that everybody that's anybody in the music business worldwide has made their pilgrimmage to Clarksdale and once there, will amble in to Abe's Bar-B-Q to contemplate their fate over a meal of signature Delta cuisine.